austincunningham/myblog/src/markdown/2023/keycloakoperator.md

 ## Hostname

 We need a resolvable domain name.
 You can add any domain to your openshift cluster using a [customDomain](https://docs.openshift.com/rosa/applications/deployments/osd-config-custom-domains-applications.html).
-As I couldn't be bothered setting up an actual domain name here or a valid cert is a quick hack for creating a resolvable domain name on Openshift.
+As I couldn't be bothered setting up an actual domain name here or a valid cert this is a quick hack for creating a resolvable domain name on Openshift.

 ```bash
 # create a self signed cert